linroger/Wealth-of-Nations/Credit Markets/Credit Market PSETS/Credit Market Solutions.md

 -----------------------------------------------------------
 # Problem 3: US SOFR swap curve calibration as of 2024-04-15
 ### Follow Section "1.
-SOFR OIS swap rates and SOFR discount curve calibration + validation" in the QuantLib Advanced notebook !
+SOFR [[A Guide to the Front End and Basis Swap Markets#Overnight Index Swaps Overview|OIS]] swap rates and SOFR discount curve calibration + validation" in the QuantLib Advanced notebook !

 ## a.
 Load and explore US SOFR swaps symbology and market data